KrisTu1116/SignalLedger/README.md

 This registers **Alice** and **Bob**, creates the **library** market (threshold 85%), runs sample trades (Alice YES, Bob NO), and prints prices and positions.

+The seed script ensures the system is initialized with a complete demo scenario, including users, trades, and a live market ready for interaction and audit inspection.

 Optional — full settle + redeem via CLI:

 ```bash